 Permanent stabilization is required as soon as possible.
 Silt fences, and other temporary measures must be removed following permanent stabilization.
 Establishing a permanent vegetative cover on disturbed areas using either sod, perennial seed, trees or shrubs is required.
 When a disturbed area will be left undisturbed for thirty days or more, the appropriate temporary or permanent vegetative practices shall be implemented within seven calendar days.

-Vegetative buffer zones are undisturbed or planted vegetated areas that are between construction activities and water bodies.
+Vegetative buffer zones are undisturbed or planted vegetated areas that are between construction activities and water bodies, street, drainage ditch, etc. A 15-foot wide buffer is recommended.

 Structural Controls